srgblnch/python-scpilib/README.md

 scpiObj.addSpecialCommand('IDN',identity.idn)
 ```

 With this one have the most very basic functional scpi listener.
+And mandatory
+for the [Skippy](https://github.com/srgblnch/skippy) Tango device server,
+because this identification is used to distinguish between the supported
+instruments to load the corresponding set of commands.

+#### 2) Other special commands

+This section can be extended but now it is only a list of the excepted
+mandatory commands that the SCPI shall have (even many commercial products
+didn't do).

+- '*CLS': Clear Status Command
+- '*ESE[?]': Event Status Enable
+- '*ESR?': Event Status Register
+- '*OPC[?]': Operation Complete
+- '*RST': Reset
+- '*SRE[?]': Service Request Enable
+- '*STB?': Status Byte
+- '*TST?': Self-test
+- '*WAI': Wait-to-continue

 ## Channels in the instrument